ravennevermoreneverless/obsidian/1.0 — immediate notes/tweets.md

 heaven said i want a way
 the kid gazes at the top of the mountain;
-the future seems so far away but it will have thunderstorms and forests filled with snakes --
+the future seems so far away but it will have thunderstorms and forests filled with snakes -- yall better not be hiding some frittatas up your sleeves because oh boy i'm tellin ya ain't nobody got enough frittatas in them ol' stomachs
+--